-- Types of matrices and their properties. - Concept of a rank of the matrix and applying this concept to know the consistency and solving the system of linearequations. - Concept of Eigen values and eigenvectors and to reduce the quadratic form to canonical form - Concept of Sequence. - Concept of nature of theseries. - Geometrical approach to the mean value theorems and their application to the mathematical problems - Evaluation of surface areas and volumes of revolutions of curves. - Evaluation of improper integrals using Beta and Gammafunctions. - Partial differentiation, concept of totalderivative - Finding maxima and minima of function of two and threevariables.
+- 1. Types of matrices and their properties, rank of the matrix, consistency and solving the system of linear equations. - 2.
+Concept of Eigen values and eigenvectors and to reduce the Quadratic form to Canonical form. - 3.
+Concept of Sequences and nature of the series. - 4.
+Geometrical approach to the mean value theorems and their application to the mathematical problems and evaluation of improper integrals using Beta and Gamma functions. - 5.
+Partial differentiation, concept of total derivative, finding maxima and minima of function of two and three variables.